msnliu/Client-Server-Application/README.md

 > $ pytest test.py

 Note that if you can the pre-defined instrucitons on client1/2.sh, you also need to change the tests on test.py to make it right.

+You can also run the command to time the test scripts

+> $ bash time.sh

+This will output a file called time.txt, which will be used for performance comparison with the gRPC counterparts.

 ### Example
 For server and client running on the same system